nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add "EVENT_DETAILS" on START_DATE_TIME [to END_DATE_TIME] [t/tag] [p/priority]`

 > * If the event is more than a day long, you may include the end date_time. <br>
-> * You may define the start and end time of the event if you wish.
+> * You may define the end time of the event if you wish.
+If you do not, however, Jimi will assume your event lasts a day long.

 Examples:
 * `add "Attend Timmy's orchestra" on 5th July t/Timmy`
 * `add "Show up for dentist appointment" on 8-7-2016 5:00pm to 7:30pm p/MED`
-* `add "Have school camp" on 10 October 10am to 18 October 5pm`<br>
+* `add "Have school camp" on 10 October 10am to 18 October 5pm`

 > <img src="images/AddEvents.png" width="600">
 <br><br>